department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/sitewide-content-intake-form.md

 - [ ] Content
 - [ ] IA
 - [ ] Translation
-- [ ] Already completed, no assistance needed.
+- [ ] Already completed, no assistance needed
-- [ ] Unknown at this time.
+- [ ] Unknown at this time
 ##### Midpoint
 - [ ] Accessibility
 - [ ] Content
 - [ ] IA
 - [ ] Translation
-- [ ] Already completed, no assistance needed.
+- [ ] Already completed, no assistance needed
-- [ ] Unknown at this time.
+- [ ] Unknown at this time
 ##### Staging
 - [ ] Accessibility
 - [ ] Content
 - [ ] IA
 - [ ] Translation
-- [ ] Already completed, no assistance needed.
+- [ ] Already completed, no assistance needed
-- [ ] Unknown at this time.
+- [ ] Unknown at this time

 ## Supporting artifacts
 *Please provide links to supporting artifacts as available.*